essdot/shimlib/README.md

 #### Query Strings

+Shimlib's query string functionality handles arrays and numbers.
+Empty query string values are deserialized as empty strings (`''`).

 * **shimlib.toQueryString(o)**: Serialize *o* as a query string.

-* **shimlib.fromQueryString(qs)**: Deserialize *qs* into a Javascript object.
-Numeric values are deserialized as numbers.
-Multiple values with the same key will be deserialized as an array.
-Keys without values will be deserialized as empty strings.
+* **shimlib.fromQueryString(qs)**: Deserialize *qs* into a Javascript object. *qs* can be just a query string, or a URI with a query string (*fromQueryString* will disregard the rest of the URI).

 ```javascript
 var qs = 'section=45&id=abc&arr=1&arr=2&arr=3&empty';